The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Fat Man’s Loop is another popular 2.5-mile trail near Flagstaff that offers fantastic viewpoints.
 The trail has challenging elevation gains and features volcanic rock formations.

-An even more challenging Flagstaff trail is the Mount Elden Lookout Trail to the summit, which is a 6.5-mile trek.
-For a supremely difficult Flagstaff hike, ambitious (and well-prepared) trekkers can summit Humphrey’s Peak – the highest point in Arizona – via Kachina Trail.
+An even more challenging trek is the 6.5 mile Mount Elden Lookout Trail to the summit.
+For a supremely difficult Flagstaff hike, ambitious (and well-prepared) trekkers can summit Humphrey’s Peak via Kachina Trail.

-Flagstaff Urban Trail is a network of multiuse Flagstaff trails that are ideal for walking, jogging, hiking and biking.
-Find maps and information on the Flagstaff Urban Trails System (FUTS) website.
+The Flagstaff Urban Trail is a network of multiuse paths that are ideal for walking, jogging, hiking and biking.

 The trails at Arizona Nordic Village can be used year-round for hiking, cross country skiing and snowshoeing.
-Plus, they offer lessons, provide rental equipment and rent rustic accommodations.
-Find details online
+Plus, they offer lessons, provide rental equipment and rent rustic accommodations!

 Things To Do in Flagstaff, Arizona What To See and Do

 Visiting the Lowell Observatory is one of the unique things to do in Flagstaff at night when stargazing is possible.
-That said, the observatory offers interesting daytime tours as well.
+That said, they offer interesting daytime tours as well.

-Pro Tip: Flagstaff ranks as the First International Dark Sky City.
-The designation indicates that there are fewer lights to interfere with stargazing – so it’s no wonder that stargazing is one of the favorite activities in Flagstaff!
+Fun Fact: Flagstaff ranks as the First International Dark Sky City.
+The designation indicates that there are fewer lights to interfere with stargazing.
+It’s no wonder it’s one of the favorite activities in Flagstaff!

-#13 Walk among the Flowers at the Flagstaff Arboretum
+#12 Stroll among Flowers at the Flagstaff Arboretum

 Summertime is when most of the high-elevation plants are in bloom – so visiting The Arb is one of the top-rated things to do in Flagstaff in July.